Appdynamics/vmware-vsphere-monitoring-extension/README.md

 # Case 2, specific port : default-value="hostname:1234"
 host: ""

-#Escape any special characters in username with "\"
+#Escape special characters using "\"
 username: ""

 #Provide password or encryptedPassword and encryptionKey.
 See the documentation to find about password encryption.